Hockanum River Trail: Pitkin, Manchester

 ~1 mile, December 2016

-If you are reading these Manchester Hockanum River Trails south to north, you have already read the Adams Mill page.
+If you are reading my thru-hike of the Hockanum River Trail in order (generally south to north), you have already read the Adams Mill Trail page.
 If you haven’t, it’s a fun one and you should.
-I’ll wait.
+Better yet, start at the beginning with the HRT introduction and catch up.

-Sprinkled in the rather excellent HRLPC trails in Manchester are a few… let’s say… less exciting ones.
+Sprinkled in the rather excellent HRWA trails in Manchester are a few… let’s say… less exciting ones.
 Hackett, Hilliard, and this one.
 Now, by 2027 this may very well be remedied.
-These shorter trails are to be connected to longer trails, thus making the Hockanum River Trail network one continuous stretch from the Connecticut River in East Hartford up to Ellington.
+These shorter trails may be connected to longer trails, thus making the Hockanum River Trail network one continuous stretch from the Connecticut River in East Hartford up into Ellington.

 More or less.